yhuang85/mandy/build-source/source/physics/quantum-theory-of-fields.rst

 A few comments are in order to clarify the meaning of these diagrams

 * The arrow points towards the (positive) direction of time, which is upwards for particles and downwards for antiparticles.
 In other words, we interpret an antiparticle as a particle that moves backwards in time.
 An exceptional case is (6), where the edge is placed horizontally.
 The reason is that a field or its adjoint doesn't just create or destroy (anti-)particles -- they create/destroy a particle and at the same time destroy/create the corresponding antiparticle, respectively.
-In light of :math:`\eqref{eq_defn_propagator}`, there is no reason to prefer either an upward or a downward arrow.
+In light of :math:`\eqref{eq_feynman_rule_propagator}`, there is no reason to prefer either an upward or a downward arrow.
 * The arrow in (6) points from :math:`(m, y)` to :math:`(\ell, x)` since :math:`\psi_{\ell}(x)` is a field and :math:`\psi^{\dagger}_m(y)` is a field adjoint.
 Two processes happen in this scenario, namely, a particle created by :math:`\psi^{+ \dagger}_m(y)` is absorbed by :math:`\psi^+_{\ell}(x)`, and an antiparticle created by :math:`\psi^-_{\ell}(x)` is absorbed by :math:`\psi^{- \dagger}_m(y)`.
 The arrow is compatible with both processes.
 * In the case where the particle is its own antiparticle, the arrows in (1) -- (6) will be omitted because one cannot tell apart a field and a field adjoint according to :math:`\eqref{eq_general_field_charge_inversion_transformation}`.
 * We didn't draw the other scenario in (5) where an antiparticle is created and then destroyed without any interaction.
 In this case we need to flip the direction of the arrow.